magamba/magamba.github.io/_pages/about.md

 ## Teaching

-In parallel with my research activity, I have served as a Teaching Assistant for the following Master-level courses:
+I served as a Teaching Assistant for the following Master-level courses:

 <ul>
-    <li><a href="https://www.kth.se/student/kurser/kurs/DD2412?l=en">Deep Learning, Advanced Course</a> (2019 - present)</li>
+    <li><a href="https://www.kth.se/student/kurser/kurs/DD2412?l=en">Deep Learning, Advanced Course</a> (2019 - 2024)</li>
-    <li><a href="https://www.kth.se/student/kurser/kurs/DD2424?l=en">Deep Learning in Data Science</a> (2019 - present)</li>
+    <li><a href="https://www.kth.se/student/kurser/kurs/DD2424?l=en">Deep Learning in Data Science</a> (2019 - 2024)</li>
     <li><a href="https://www.kth.se/student/kurser/kurs/DD2437?l=en">Artificial Neural Networks and Deep Architectures</a> (2017-2019)</li>
     <li><a href="https://www.kth.se/student/kurser/kurs/DD2395?l=en">Computer Security</a> (2016-2019)</li>
 </ul>

-Additionally, I have been in charge of the Machine Learning reading group at RPL from 2019 to 2022.
+Additionally, I was running the Machine Learning reading group at RPL from 2019 to 2022.

 ## System Administration

-Together with two fellow doctoral students, since 2019 I have been administering a SLURM-based GPU cluster with a hundred GPUs, providing compute to the RPL division (100+ users).
+Between 2019 and 2024 I have been in charge of procuring and administering a SLURM-based GPU cluster with a hundred GPUs, providing compute to the RPL division (100+ users).

 ## Other